panaschristou/Raft-Consensus-Algorithm/README.md

-# Lab2: Raft Consensus Implementation
+# Raft Consensus Algorithm Implementation
 A Python implementation of the Raft consensus algorithm for distributed systems.
 This implementation maintains consistency across a cluster of three nodes and supports various scenarios including leader election, leader changes, and crash simulations (for both leader and follower/candidate states).
+This implementation is part of the lab work for the Advanced Distributed Systems course at Fordham University.

+## Students
+- Panayiotis Christou
+- Fernando Martinez

 ## Requirements ⬇️
 - Python 3